davidhartman00/code_wars/README.md

 # code_wars
-# each file has the challage at the top with the final directions at the bottom.
+# each file has the challage directions at the top with followed examples.
+The code I submitted is underneath.